bnclabs/gson/README.md

   after unquoting segments within the pointer, each segment shall be binary compared with property keys.
 * json-pointers can be used to access gson or cbor representation.
+* documents encoded in cbor format using LengthPrefix are not supported by lookup APIs.

 **value (aka gson)**